-Stafford County facilities are closed to the public until May 1st.
+Stafford County facilities are now open to the public.

 The Department of Planning and Zoning is continuing to serve the customers and citizens of Stafford County in a safe manner.
 At the moment, the Planning and Zoning staff are working from remote locations.
 Moving forward, customers can continue to communicate with us in a variety of ways.
 A contact by application type has been provided for your convenience.
 You may also visit our staff directory for additional staff information.
 For general inquiries, you can call the main office line and leave a voicemail message.
 Voicemails will be returned in a timely manner.

 ALL NEW SUBMITTALS: Construction Plans and Site Plans shall be through E-Plans

 Subdivision plats and other development applications can be filed via mail courier services or can be dropped off at the Community Development Services Center located within the Stafford County Government Center between 8:00 AM and 4:30 PM on weekdays.